Thu. Dec 26th, 2024

 “We urge the State and Federal Governments to reconsider and honour their commitment to bushfire-impacted communities.”

 It is understood Armidale’s funding for their part of the Rail Trail has also been withdrawn, but this was from a different federal grant program.
-The Armidale part of the Rail trail concept has always been far more contentious and caused significant disagreements within the previous council.
+The Armidale part of the Rail Trail concept has always been far more contentious and caused significant disagreements within the previous Council.
 The main difference in posture of the projects is the physical rail line itself: north of Glen Innes the rail line has already been cut by an alteration to the New England Highway, but between Armidale and Glen Innes the line is still viable.
 To return rail transport north to Queensland, a section of the line north of Glen Innes would need to be constructed anew regardless.

 Those seeking the return of train travel north were quick to welcome the news.

-“We’re not celebrating a set-back for the cycling community,” said Matthew Tierney,
+“We’re not celebrating a set-back for the cycling community,” said Matthew Tierney, President of Trains North.

 “Many members of our association are cyclists themselves.
 We look forward to the development of further cycleways in this region and to the day when regional trains have more bike-friendly onboard accommodation.”